India is one of the fastest growing emerging economies in the world and its government is pursuing pro-international trade policies.

 - Interest income received by a foreign company is subject to a withholding tax of 20% plus surcharge and cess.
 Under certain circumstance, the withholding tax rate on the interest will be reduced to 5% plus surcharge and cess.

-- Interest expenses that are used for business purposes are generally tax deductible.
+- Interest expenses that are used for business purposes are generally tax deductible, unless the interest is paid to related parties, in which case the expense is restricted to 30% of earnings before interest, taxes, depreciation and amortisation.
 There are no thin capitalisation rules in India.

 - A securities transaction tax of between 0.001% and 0.125% is charged depending on the nature of the securities.